-\’Edonis\’ is Greek for pleasure.
-In the case of a supercar, the kind of pleasure that 720bhp generates.
+The word ‘edonis’ is Greek for pleasure.
+As in hedonist.
+In supercar terms, the hedonism 720bhp brings on.
 It came courtesy of a twin-turbocharged V12 engine.
 The Edonis’ top speed was 223mph.
 No surprise, then, that it broke the lap record at the Nardo racetrack.
-When it came to the car\’s colossal power output, every other component was clearly supremely in sync with it.
+When it came to the car’s colossal power output, every other component was clearly supremely in sync with it.
 Edonis project director Nicola Materazzi led a crack team of engineers.
 Between them, they had worked for all of the top supercar marques.
 Jut 21 Edonis units were built.
 The figure referenced the 21st century.

 B Engineering’s links with Bugatti stayed strong.
 Its owner – Jean-Marc Borel – had been Bugatti’s vice chairman.
 21 carbon-fibre tubs – originally earmarked for the Bugatti EB110 – were duly used for the Edonis.
 The latter’s 3.7-litre engine was developed from that of the EB110.
 It was hooked up to a 6-speed gearbox.
 The Edonis cost a cool £450,000 – from a manufacturer without a proven pedigree.
 Those in the know, though, did not baulk at the price.
 After all, the crème de la crème of the car industry had contributed.
-For the B Engineering Edonis, then, quality was never going to be an issue!
+For the B Engineering Edonis, quality was a gimme!